izhal27/ascii-art/README.md

 # Ascii Art
-This repository conains some Ascii Arts.
+This repository contains some Ascii Arts.